Tracing Missing People

 This web site was designed to help you find old school friends.
 You may be required to register for access to some parts of the site.

-- Phone books, current and past, for Birmingham in Archives and Heritage Service, Floor 6.
+- Phone books, current and past, for Birmingham in Archives, Heritage and Photography Service, level 4.

-- Phone books for the UK and the world current; in Business Insight, First Floor.
+- Phone books for the UK and the world current; in Business and Learning, level 1.

-- Electoral registers for Birmingham only 2001 backwards are available in Archives and Heritage Service. (registers after 2001 are not available in the library).
+- Electoral registers for Birmingham only 2001 backwards are available in Archives, Heritage and Photography Service (registers after 2001 are not available in the library).
 These are useful if you already know an address, and want to check if someone is still living there.

 - Professional directories (e.g. doctors, actors etc) in subject reference areas, as appropriate.